Configure access to and from the Internet

 For the cloud server, cloud load balancer, and Managed Database cluster, you can configure access to and from the Internet:

 - via a public subnet.
-To filter incoming traffic, you can use security groups.

-You can connect a public IP address when creating a cloud server, creating a cloud load balancer, creating a Managed Database cluster (example for PostgreSQL), and after creation.
+You can connect a public floating IP address when creating a cloud server, creating a cloud load balancer, creating a Managed Database cluster (example for PostgreSQL), and after creation.

-- Create a public IP address.
+- Create a public floating IP address.

 - Connect the private subnet to the cloud router.